 Superintendent's Appeal/Decision Related to Long-Term Exclusion/Expulsion Under M.G.L. c.
 71, §37H 1/2: The student shall have the right to appeal the long-term suspension/expulsion to the Co-Director of Operations and Finance.
 The student shall notify the Co-Director of Operations and Finance, in writing, of their request for an appeal no later than five (5) calendar days following the effective date of the expulsion.
 The Co-Director of Operations and Finance shall hold a hearing with the student and the student's parent or guardian within three (3) calendar days of the expulsion.
 At the hearing, the student shall have the right to present oral and written testimony on their behalf, and shall have the right to be represented by counsel at student's own expense.
 The Co-Director of Operations and Finance shall have the authority to overturn or alter the decision of the Co-Director of Teaching and Learning, including recommending an alternate educational program for the student.
-The Co-Director of Operations and Finance shall render a decision of Map Academy with regard to the long term suspension/expulsion.
+The Co-Director of Operations and Finance shall render a decision on the appeal within five (5) calendar days of the hearing.
+Such decision shall be the final decision of Map Academy with regard to the long term suspension/expulsion.